American Society of Mechanical Engineers: ASME Fellows

 ASME Fellow is a Membership Grade of Distinction conferred by The ASME Committee of Past Presidents to an ASME member with significant publications or innovations and distinguished scientific and engineering background.
 Over 3,000 members have attained the grade of Fellow.
 The ASME Fellow membership grade is the highest elected grade in ASME.

-ASME E-Fests
+E-Fests

 ASME runs several annual E-Fests, or Engineering Festivals, taking the place of the Student Professional Development Conference (SPDC) series.
 In addition to the Human Powered Vehicle Challenge (HPVC), the Innovative Additive Manufacturing 3D Challenge (IAM3D), the Student Design Competition, and the Old Guard Competition, there are also talks, interactive workshops, and entertainment.
 These events allows students to network with working engineers, host contests, and promote ASME's benefits to students as well as professionals.
 E-Fests are held in four regions in the United States and internationally—western U.S, eastern U.S., Asia Pacific, and South America—with the E-Fest location for each region changing every year.